hippiehunter/dblbook/src/complex_types/sdl.md

     -   `PARENT template`: (Only for TEMPLATE) Parent template specification.
     -   `STORED store_format`: How it's stored.
 Must follow the TYPE keyword if present
     -   `ENUM name` or `STRUCT name`: For enumerations or structures.
-    -   `LANGUAGE`<!--Is this supposed to be LANGUAGE VIEW/LANGUAGE NOVIEW?
+    -   `LANGUAGE`<!--TODO: Is this supposed to be LANGUAGE VIEW/LANGUAGE NOVIEW?
 Also needs a description-->
     -   `DESCRIPTION "description"`: A description of the field definition.
 It can have a maximum of 40 characters and must be enclosed in double or single quotation marks ("" or '').
     -   `LONG DESCRIPTION "long_desc"`: Long_desc can contain 30 lines of up to 60 characters each.
 Each line must be enclosed in double or single quotation marks ("" or '')
 -   **Optional presentation attributes**: